SSayerTech/tax-compliance-monitor-frontend-template/README.md

 - Risk exposure composable: correct metrics mapping, error handling
 - A component with meaningful visual behavior (e.g. the `siiRisk` indicator renders correctly)

-### Bonus B — Code quality `~45 min`
+### Bonus B: Code quality `~45 min`

 Improve the engineering quality of the codebase beyond what the core stories require.
 Some directions worth considering: eliminating duplication across the new composables, shared error handling, stronger TypeScript patterns, state management with Pinia.

 This is intentionally open-ended.
-Document what you changed and why in your PR description — the reasoning matters as much as the diff.
+Document what you changed and why in your PR description;
+the reasoning matters as much as the diff.

 ---